kexic/NodeAPI/README.md

 When analyzing the data given, I had a couple of unanswered questions that impacted the structure of the final database.
 Of course, without client clarification, I was forced to make an educational guess on these gaps.
-The first pertains to the values given by Basic Widget Order and Advanced Widget Order as the value could either be a quantity or an ID.
-I chose to interpret it as the latter.
+The first pertains to the values given by Basic Widget Order and Advanced Widget Order as the value could be a quantity, price or an ID.
+I chose to interpret it as the id (had it been a quantity I would have expected the verbiage "Ordered").
 Secondly, the Protection Plan could have been product-specific or possibly had an expiration which was not specified.
 I therefore presented it in the data as a global perpetual setting.
 Lastly, the address as written would be extremely difficult to split into its component parts and therefore the migration of this data would likely require a manual process for re-entry (at the least oversight of an algorithm whereby the user could correct mistakes).

 I decided to introduce a customer-order-relationship table for a couple of reasons.
 Firstly, to track the status of the order.
 Secondly, to provide the ability to retain future cancelled or partial orders the ability to be split into